htmfilho/htmfilho.github.io/about.md

 My name is Hildeberto Mendonca, father of two amazing kids and husband of a wonderful woman.
 I'm a proactive, result-driven, disciplined professional with 18+ years experience in the IT industry.
 Across a variety of roles, I provide value through my skills in programming, software design, architecture, training and team empowerment.
 I'm a highly flexible professional, in [permanent state of learning][projects], and driven towards exceeding expectations.

 I have a Ph.D. in applied sciences on the field of electrical engineering.
-I took this degree as a challenge, which I achieved with great honor, but I've decided to follow a different path to pursuit my passion for software engineering.
+I took this degree as a challenge, which I achieved with great honour, but I've decided to follow a different path to pursuit my passion for software engineering.
 The reason was simple: research has a long Time to Market cycle and I wanted to solve real world problems incrementally, feeling myself useful as frequently as possible.
 Anyway, my time as a scientist gave me three skills that I'm proud of:

 1. **Resilience** - I don't quit, I have no fear, I do not hesitate.
 My Ph.D. was one of the hardest things I ever did.
 Everything else seems easy to deal with, which explains my permanent state of optimism.